OCA/website/website_sale_line_total/README.rst

 #.
 Go to the "Shop" section of the website
 #.
 Put more than one of the same item into your shopping cart
 #.
-Go to your shopping cart to view the "Unit Price" and "Price" columns
+Go to your shopping cart at checkout to view the "Unit Price" and "Price" columns
+   and toggle the quantity to watch the "Price" column change
 #.
-Toggle the quantity to watch the "Price" column change
+Go to your shopping cart at payment to view the "Unit Price" and "Price" columns

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas
    :alt: Try me on Runbot